CONTENTS | UP | DARK | HOME

 Lanza explains the difference between the feral self and cultural self around ~10:00 of this video: “SomethingSea Response Part 1-2”.

-Lanza provides good evidence in favor of his view that culture imposes deprivations, and doesn’t really allow fulfillment of anything:
+Lanza provides good evidence in favor of his view that culture imposes deprivations, and ultimately doesn’t allow fulfillment of anything:

 “However, if that child were encultured, he would develop innumerable goals to achieve various things.
 Culture did not allow the feral child to discover the pleasure which he can achieve from experiencing any of those things, culture imposed the deprivation of not achieving those things, and thus created out of nothing, the pleasure which results from fulfilling that deprivation.
 Culture is masochism.
 Since life seeks to propagate itself, I suspect that culture emerged to prevent human intellect from enabling feral people to lose their aversion to death.
 Ted Kaczynski’s experience is an example of this happening.
 When he had spent enough time alone in his cabin, he said that he became okay with dying at any moment because he was happy with his life.”